nmshd/documentation/_includes/scenarios/integrate/propose-attribute-to-peer.md

 An Identity may have received information about a peer in the past that it needs to process a transaction at a later time.
 To ensure the accuracy of the available information, the Identity can propose [Attributes]({% link _docs_integrate/data-model-overview.md %}#attributes) to the peer for creation.
 Depending on whether the peer confirms the validness of a proposed Attribute, it can agree to its creation or correct the [Attribute Value]({% link _docs_integrate/attribute-values.md %}) beforehand.
 Proposing Attributes to a peer can be useful in many situations, such as:

+- An organization supports an Identity in setting up an enmeshed account by proposing Attributes to it that was derived from the organization's knowledge about the Identity.
 - A company wants to make sure that the currently stored street address of a customer is valid before using it to ship an item to the customer.
-- An organization supports an Identity in setting up an enmeshed account by proposing Attributes to it that was derived from the organization's knowledge about the Identity.
+- A company proposes subscribing to its newsletter to one of its customers.

 We will now explain how a Connector, hereinafter referred to as the Sender, can propose an Attribute to another Connector, the so-called Recipient.
 Since understanding this proposing process requires knowledge about [Requests]({% link _docs_integrate/data-model-overview.md %}#request) and how to use them in general, you should take a look at our Request and Response introduction before continuing reading this guide.